MidKnightXI/opgg-ads-remover/README.md

 > We're just tricking macOS to not make us delete the app after modifying it.
 - Execute the script via `./opgg-ads-remover-macos`
 > Or double click on the binary `opgg-ads-remover-macos`
-- Launch OP.GG application from Finder with a doucle tap
+- Open the OP.GG application from Finder with a doucle tap

 # Contributing